santiagocasas/cosmomathica/README.md

 programs yourself.
 To make sure you got the right version, the MD5 sums of the files in question are given here.

-Cosmomathica downloads all these codes for you.
+*Cosmomathica downloads all these codes for you*.
 Just go to the folder `ext` and type:
     `make download`
-The follow the user prompts.
+Then follow the user prompts.

 The Transfer Function code will be placed in a folder named `tf`, Halofit will be placed in a folder named `halofit` and the CosmicEmulator and FrankenEmulator will be placed in folders named `CosmicEmulator` and `FrankenEmu`, respectively.